MySybil/tradier-options-plotter/README.md

 ## Additional Notes

-There is an API key hard-coded into the script, it's totally cool for you to use this while deciding if you want to continue to use this script or not, but there is rate-limiting on it and the potential for that to become a problem.
+There is an API key hard-coded into the script and it's totally cool for you to use this while deciding if you want to continue to use this script or not, but there is rate-limiting on it and the potential for that to become a problem.
 If you do plan to use this script frequently or build on-top of it, please head over to developer.tradier.com and sign up for free for an account and get your own API key.

 The mplfinance library is still under development and not-totally stable.
 I run into issues like having to change the window size of the plots manually to get them to auto-resize.
-These scripts will include a custom version of the package when required.

 ## Authors